 There is nothing wrong with the question; the real problem could be with the context and place.
-When, out of the blue, you suddenly ask, “why did you choose this job?” it sounds more like a mockery than a desire to learn more about the examiner.
+When out of the blue, you suddenly ask, “why did you choose this job?” it sounds more like a mockery than a desire to learn more about the examiner.
 It is open to misinterpretation.

 It would help if you did not ask anyone you hardly know well why they chose that career path the moment they are serving you.
-It sounds like sarcasm, especially if it’s the kind of job one doesn’t need to overstretch to get.
+This sounds like sarcasm, especially if it’s the kind of job one doesn’t need to overstretch to get.

 If you are genuinely interested in that kind of job, you should preface your question with something like, “I am really interested in being a road test examiner.
 Why did you choose this job, and what do you like most about it?”